nitinmaram/poke-evolution-chain/README.md

 GET /evolution-chain/:pokemonName
 ```

-Replace `:pokemonName` with the name of the Pokémon you want to retrieve the evolution chain for.
+Replace `:pokemonName` with the name of the Pokémon you want to retrieve the evolution chain for(eg. pikachu).

 The server will respond with a JSON object representing the evolution chain and variations of the Pokémon.